alat-rights/alana-utilities/README.md

 ```
 pip install alana
 ```
+🎵 Note: I have been making new releases frequently.
+Make sure your package is up-to-date!
 ⚠️ Warning: This library is in active early development!
 No guarantees are made for backward compatibility.
 The library is NOT intended to be production-ready.

 ## Is this for me?